Network and Wireless Communication Solutions

 Bluetooth

 It is a technology developed for data transfer over short distances.
-It was developed by Ericsson in 1994 to be a wireless alternative to RS-232 connection when it was first released.
-It operates at a frequency of 2.4 GHz.
-It is used in applications such as file transfer, audio transfer and virtual COM port.
-The communication protocol is constantly being developed and updated.
-As current devices support new protocols, backward compatibility is also available.
+It was first developed by Ericsson in 1994 to be a wireless alternative to RS-232 connection.
+It operates at the 2.4 GHz frequency.
+It is used in applications such as file transfer, voice transfer and virtual COM port.
+The communication protocol is constantly developing and updated.
+Current devices support new protocols and are also backward compatible.

 The speeds in Bluetooth communication are as follows: